Victorian Liberal Party member falsely declared dead; member exodus to One Nation

 Key details reported by multiple sources:

-- The email included the text: 'We have been informed that Mr John Ternel has sadly passed away and is no longer a member of the Narre Warren / Endeavour Hills Branch, Narre Warren North SEC, Bruce FEC.
-Our deepest condolences go out to John's family.'
+- The email stated: 'We have been informed that Mr John Ternel has sadly passed away and is no longer a member of the Narre Warren / Endeavour Hills Branch, Narre Warren North SEC, Bruce FEC'

-- The Victorian Liberal Party issued a 'Correction Notice' and apologized to John Ternel for the 'system error' two hours after sending the email.
+- The Liberal Party issued a 'Correction Notice' and apologized to Ternel for the 'system error' within hours of sending the email

 Points of Difference